OpenMined/tutorials/installation/OpenMined/OSX.markdown

 # Step 3: Fork, Clone & Build Relevant Repositories

-To download the project files to your computer you could directly clone our main repository, but by doing that you aren't be able to send Pull Request.
+To download the project files to your computer you could directly clone our main repository, but by doing that you won't be able to send Pull Requests.
 So in order to do that, you need to make a fork.

 #### Part 1: Your OpenMined directory

-For organizational reasons, is important to have a dedicaded directory on you computer to hold all your OpenMined related projects.
+For organizational reasons, it is important to have a dedicated directory on you computer to hold all your OpenMined related projects.

 1. To do that, just create a OpenMined folder: `$ mkdir OpenMined`